Mubelotix/docker-steam-headless-amdgpu/README.md

 > # FORK NOTICE
-> I have forked the steam-headless docker to adapt it to my crappy bleeding edge AMD GPU.
-Here are most of the hacks I use to reduce the amount of crashes and GPU-resets I get with my own hardware :
+> I originally forked the steam-headless docker to adapt it to my crappy bleeding edge AMD GPU.
+While there were significant divergences with upstream in the past with hacky workarounds, Linux kernel 6.15 fixed most of my issues, so I reverted code to get on back on track with upstream.
+What remains are convenience edits, like having drivers installed already.
 >
-> **AMD Ryzen 7 8845HS with Radeon 780M** (gfx1103_r1) (wouldn't recommend)
+> My harware: **AMD Ryzen 7 8845HS with Radeon 780M** (gfx1103_r1) (wouldn't recommend)
->
-> If you are still experiencing GPU crashes, upgrade your host kernel.
-My GPU was completely broken and unusable until kernel 6.15.
 >
 > If you are using non-AMD hardware, you should stick with [the original project](https://github.com/Steam-Headless/docker-steam-headless).
 This fork breaks non-amd gpu support and might break features I don't use.
 >